30-second version

 The best channels for more therapy clients

-Create dedicated pages for each specialty, such as anxiety therapy, trauma therapy, couples therapy, or therapy for teens.
-Each page should explain who it is for, what sessions feel like, and how to book.
+One page per specialty: anxiety therapy, trauma therapy, couples therapy, therapy for teens.
+Each page explains who it is for, what sessions feel like, and how to book.

-Make sure your Google Business Profile, Psychology Today profile, therapist directories, and website use consistent location and specialty language.
-See the full Psychology Today profile guide for the highest-converting directory in U.S. private practice.
+Keep location and specialty language consistent across Google Business Profile, Psychology Today, directories, and your website.
+See the full PT guide — the highest-converting directory in U.S. private practice.

-Build relationships with physicians, coaches, schools, doulas, dietitians, and other providers.
-Keep the ask respectful and focused on client fit.
+Physicians, coaches, schools, doulas, dietitians.
+Keep the ask respectful and focused on client fit, never on volume.

-Write helpful pages that explain the client journey: what to expect in the first session, how fees work, how online therapy works, and how to know if therapy is a fit.
+Pages that explain the client journey: what to expect in the first session, how fees work, how online therapy works, how to know if therapy is a fit.

 Therapy referral outreach scripts